anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

-We made use of Hydra to specify a config file with hyperparameters for training the model.
-For example, the Hydra file included batch-size, learning rate, number of epochs.
+We made use of Hydra with a specified config file with hyperparameters for training the model.
+For example, the Hydra file included batch-size, learning rate, and number of epochs.
 This config file was automatically loaded as part of the training script to ensure reproducibility across experiments (more config files could be used).

 ### Question 13